 - Test – actually executing specifications and mechanisms, under specific conditions, to see if they perform according to the expected behavior.

-Note: Organizations have the flexibility to determine which assessment objects and methods they will employ for their self-assessment, based on level of effort (LOE), efficiency, and cost-effectiveness.
+Note: Organizations have the flexibility to determine which CMMC 2.0 Level 1 & 2 Assessment objects and methods they will employ for their self-assessment, based on level of effort (LOE), efficiency, and cost-effectiveness.

 – The creation of a Self-Assessment Report – containing the findings associated with the self-assessment